sixth-sensei/sixth-sensei.github.io/posts/ptd/index.md

 ![PwnTillDawn](https://online.pwntilldawn.com/Content/img/logo.png)

 PwnTillDawn Online Battlefield is a penetration testing lab created by wizlynx group where participants can test their offensive security skills in a safe and legal environment, but also having fun!
-The goal is simple, break into as many machines as possible using a succession of weaknesses and vulnerabilities and collect flags to prove the successful exploitation.
 <hr>
 <hr>